 Full Service Wedding Planner vs. Wedding Coordinator

 If you are new to the beautiful world of wedding planning, this might help explain things a bit!
+We are taking a look at the difference between a wedding planner and wedding coordinator.

 Full Service Wedding Planner